-Step 2 is the pre-design phase, which involves considering the number, sizes, and purposes of rooms in the building; the orientation of the building to local roads and utilities; materials and equipment for construction and their costs; cost estimates for the construction phase; and a general construction timeline for outlining contracts.
+The second step is the pre-design phase, which involves considering the number, sizes, and purposes of rooms in the building.
+Plus the orientation of the building to local roads and utilities and materials and equipment for construction and their costs.
+Also cost estimates for the construction phase and a general construction timeline for outlining contracts.

 Step 3 is the design phase, where detailed drawings and schematics of the building are done, alongside several engineers, to ensure structural integrity and code compliance.

 The fourth step is the pre-construction phase, which is the most paperwork-heavy and involves getting required permits and insurance.